Skip to content

 Wildlife

+There is a wide variety of wildlife to be seen at Westbury Court Garden and the surrounding area.
 Bird sightings include kingfishers, woodpeckers, herons and a wide variety of ducks.
-Head to the gardeners’ office to buy a bag of fish food to feed the carp that live in the canals.
+Head to Visitor Welcome to buy a bag of fish food to feed the carp that live in the canals.

 Catch the Bore

+The Severn Bore is a natural occurrence when the incoming tide is forced into an ever-decreasing space.
+This channelling across a narrowing river and a decreasing depth creates a surge wave that heads up the River Severn.
 If you visit Westbury Court Garden at the right time of year you can wander down to the river and watch the Severn Bore pass through.
 Look out for people riding or surfing the wave as it makes its way upstream.

 The Long Canal at Westbury Court Gardens with hedges either side and the Tall Pavillion at the end